blowb/blowb-doc/install-essential-docker/install-openldap.rst

 this process would need.
 Lower the number to 8192 should be enough for a small database.

-If you've imported an old database and configuration, you may want to check some compatibility issues you may have and skip the rest of this section.
+If you've imported an old database and configuration, you may want to check some compatibility issues you may have and skip to `Manage the LDAP Database with a GUI frontend`_.
 If this is your new OpenLDAP database, we have a little more work to do.

 First, we need to change the database suffix and the root DN.
 Run ``ne openldap`` to launch the shell inside the OpenLDAP container.
 Inside the container, run the following command, after replacing ``example.com`` with your domain: